Cook with Sharmila

 • Take all the ingredients ready before you start preparing the masala.
 In a pan dry roast the Channa Dal, Urad Dal, Coriander Seeds, Black Pepper, Cumin Seeds, Fenugreek seeds.
 Roast until a nice aroma comes out of the spices make sure not to burn roast in a medium or low flame.
 Once roasted remove it to a plate.

-• Once the spices cool down in a blender pulse in the dry red chilli first and then add in the rest of the spices along with Hing and blend it to a very fine powder.
+• Once the spices cool down in a blender pulse in the dry red chili first.

-• Store the blended bisi-bele bath masala in an air tight container.
+• Bisibelebath Masala Powder is now ready.
+Store the blended bisi-bele bath masala in an air tight container.
 It tastes good for up to a year.
 Use it to prepare the famous bisi bele bath anytime

 Notes